V-Sekai/manuals/decisions/20211031-play-preprocessed-animations-on-any-vrm-model.md

 Collaborate with Saracen on a bone roll corrected VRM skeleton.

-Convert animations to VRM named bones.
+Convert #animation to VRM named bones.

 ### If this enhancement will not be used often, can it be worked around with a few lines of script?